Swader/shilld/README.md

 ## Website

-The website has one static page, one directory, and one dynamic page.
+The website has two static pages, one directory, and one dynamic page.

 ### Landing page

-Landing page is static, contains information on how the extension works, how to contribute to it.
+Landing page (`/`) is static, contains information on how the extension works, how to contribute to it.

+### Charts

+The Charts (`/charts`) page has some charts to show a statistical breakdown of affiliations, verification, and other interesting data aggregations.

 ### Directory

-The directory is a list of shills with their X cards rendered, containing some metadata.
+The directory (`/directory`) is a list of shills with their X cards rendered, containing some metadata.
 At the top is a search bar for fuzzy searching (client-side only) among these entries based on those values.
 Clicking on any of them, or visiting shilld.xyz/username opens the dynamic page for that account.